ThunderFly-aerospace/docs/avionics/TFUSBSERIAL01/index.md

 ## Key features

-  * Could be connected to both peripheral or FMUs
+  * Could be connected to both the peripheral and FMUs
-  * The FMU and peripheral connectors are separated, therefore there is no need for a special RX/TX cross-cable
+  * The FMU and peripheral connectors are separated; therefore, there is no need for a special RX/TX cross-cable
   * Could be used for sniffing serial communication on telemetry links between autopilot and its peripheral (Both connectors could be used at once)
   * Supports hardware flow control
-  * The power delivered from USB is protected from excess current possibly drawn by peripheral or FMU
+  * The power delivered from USB is protected from excess current, possibly drawn by the peripheral or FMU
-  * The accidental power from FMU to USB is protected by reverse diode
+  * The accidental power from the FMU to the USB is protected by a reverse diode

 ## How to Buy